 That’s not an uncommon notion in the church today.
 When I suggest that a worship service become more focused in its approach to reach a particular segment of the community, or when an additional worship is warranted and I recommend a missionally focused service, there’s regularly some pushback.
 There are a number of ways church leaders have expressed why they think targeting is wrong, but ultimately it comes down to the fear that targeting is exclusionary.

 Take for example a “traditional” worship service.
 By traditional I mean that hymns are sung from hymn books; traditional instruments (or no instruments) are used; there may be responsive readings; traditional language is used such as doxology, invocation, and benediction; and prayers are often written rather than extemporaneous.
 Of course there are alternative practices that could be listed, but you probably get the idea.
-These traditions, as wonderful as they may be, presume a congregation that is both familiar and comfortable with them, in other words, a “churched” audience that has significant history of being churched.
-When a thirty-something family with no church memory shows up in a church like that, it’s not unlike dropping into your local Greek Orthodox church or a Mosque and then trying to figure out what’s going on, what’s being said, and then wondering how to worship in that setting.
-Everything would be foreign to us and the chances of us experiencing the wonder of worship in that setting would be slim.
+These traditions, as wonderful as they may be, presume a participant that is both familiar and comfortable with the traditions – in other words, a “churched” audience that has significant history of being churched.
+When a thirty-something family with no church memory shows up in a church like that, it’s nearly identical to dropping into your local Greek Orthodox church or a Mosque and then trying to figure out what’s going on, what’s being said, and then wondering how to worship in that setting.
+Everything would be foreign to us and the chance of experiencing the wonder of worship in that kind of setting would be slim.

 The point isn’t that traditional worship is outdated and ought to be ended.
 By no means.
 There is an important place for traditional worship and when a congregation is filled with those who appreciate and love traditional worship (not always just seniors), a lot of energy should go into producing an excellent traditional service.
 But let’s not fool ourselves: Traditional Worship Is Targeted.